Essential oils and pets: Everything you need to know

 To sum up

 If you’re unsure when it comes to using essential oils around your pets, always contact your vet for advice.
-It’s always best to be cautious to keep your pets as safe as possible.
+It’s always best to be cautious in order to keep your pets as safe as possible.
 There may be other oils that your vet could use on your pet for more serious conditions, but it’s best to consult with them first and allow them to guide and monitor any treatments.

 For more information about essential oils, or to speak to an aroma expert, email us at: email@example.com